nonomal/plugin-wordpress/readme.txt

 2. Settings menu after update and scan are finished.
 Move to footer is enabled.

 == Frequently Asked Questions ==

-= How the priority system works? =
-The priority works only when the files are moved to footer.
-Zero has the highest priority.
-So for example you can give to jQuery the priority 0 then to a plugin priority 1 and if the plugins has javascript addons then 2,3,4,5...

-This ensures that there will be no problems with undeclared functions etc.
-If you leave the priority as is then the files will be moved to footer with the same order they were originally declared.

 = What does the yellow match mean? =
 You have to be careful with those.
 It can be two things.